 Standing Up 4 Sitting Down is an important campaign that aims to increase awareness of a little-understood issue facing older people in the UK – the lack of seating on the high street which is deterring older people from getting out, increasing loneliness and isolation, and seeing the economy lose out on £3.8 billion each year.

 Like Christmas, Valentine’s Day, Easter, and Father’s Day, International Women’s Day has become an annual calendar event that brands love to get behind.

 Is this ok?
 It’s debatable.
 But there’s no denying it’s the world – and industry – we live in.

 It’s to be accepted as long as, sitting alongside each company’s pretty Instagram post and PR stunt, are meaningful measures to facilitate gender equality.

 This weekend, Team Stand was proud to have been part of global history as we joined London’s Women’s March and stood up for solidarity and against inequality.

 We sang, chanted, celeb spotted, made new friends and even spoke to people on the tube.
 Knowing we were marching alongside 2.6 million people worldwide – all peacefully and energetically protesting against hate and oppression – was incredible.

-While we’d rather the world’s most powerful person hadn’t made the misogynistic or racist comments he has – oh boy did signage show just how much people across the world are prepared to speak out in defiance against hate.
+While we’d rather the world’s most powerful person hadn’t made the misogynistic or racist comments he has – signage sure did show just how much people across the world are prepared to speak out in defiance against hate.

 Here are Stand’s favourite moments from 2017’s best day yet…